cDaIryPOUV/ePat/README.md

 ## SnpEff Annotation

 Using the given reference, we create a database for SnpEff and annotate with SnpEff.
-We then extract mutations that have a "HIGH" or "MODERATE" mutation hazard level as a result of the SnpEff annotation.
+We then extract mutations that have a `HIGH` or `MODERATE` mutation hazard level as a result of the SnpEff annotation.

 ## Extract Variant Info

-For each row of the VCF file, extract the information of the mutation annotated with SnpEff ([gene ID, mutation type, SnpEff annotated harmfulness, base mutation, amino acid mutation]) from the INFO column.
-From this information, the mutations are classified into (1) variants near the splice junction(splice variants), (2) frameshift, (3) Stop Gain, (4) Start Lost, and (5) inframe variants (point Mutation or indel mutations that do not cause frameshift).
+For each row of the VCF file, extract the information of the mutation annotated with SnpEff `([gene ID, mutation type, SnpEff annotated harmfulness, base mutation, amino acid mutation])` from the `INFO` column.
+From this information, the mutations are classified into (1) variants near the splice junction(`splice variants`), (2) `frameshift`, (3) `Stop Gain`, (4) `Start Lost`, and (5) `inframe variants` (point Mutation or indel mutations that do not cause frameshift).

 ## Calculate damage level score